-Interview: Peter Frampton Talks Talk Boxes and Recording with George Harrison on 'All Things Must Pass'
+Peter Frampton Talks Talk Boxes and Recording 'All Things Must Pass'

-In this portion of the interview, Frampton discusses his talk-box usage and his involvement in recording sessions featuring two former Beatles — George Harrison and Ringo Starr — during the '70s.
+In this section of my 2013 interview with Peter Frampton, we discuss his talk-box usage and his involvement in recording sessions featuring two former Beatles—George Harrison and Ringo Starr—during the Seventies.
+Enjoy!

 And Pete Drake had a song called “Forever,” which was a gold record for him, I think.
 So it was started a long time ago, and it never ceases to get a wonderful response from audiences, maybe because there's so much Auto-Tune going on, which is much more annoying [laughs].
 Hopefully, that'll go away.